 KARATE students gave an England athlete a leg up to help him achieve his world dream with a 90-minute kickathon.

-Members of the East Durham Ishinryu karate club kicked their way to a super £700 fundraising total after completing a gruelling challenge.
+Members of the East Durham Ishinryu karate club kicked their way to super £700 fundraising total after completing the gruelling challenge.

 The students performed several kicking challenges in one session to take club member Bailey Baker another step towards the world junior karate championships in Spain in November.